 Living to 100 and Beyond

 Ginseng lengthens the lifespan of cells.
 In this study, ginseng intake reduced the risk of overall mortality.

 There are various ways to take the herb, and you don’t have to spend $400K to get the good stuff.
 Although, when it comes to ginseng, you get what you pay for.

-Try taking it in tincture form for quick absorption.
+For quick absorption, take a Ginseng tincture.
 For ease, you may take capsules.
-Or, if you want to experience the full flavor and essence of the herb, make it into a tea – just simmer it in hot water for 20 minutes.
-(Use about 1 Tbsp of the herb per 1 cup of water).
+Or, if you want to experience the full flavour and essence of the herb, make it into a tea – just simmer it in hot water for 20 minutes.
+Use about 1 Tbsp of the herb per 1 cup of water.

-The effects of Ginseng are cumulative.
-Try it for about 3 months to really experience the full benefit of the herb.
+The effects of Panax Ginseng are cumulative.
+Try it for about 3 months to really experience the full benefit!